 Check your camera compatibility

-You need to make sure you get the right lens to fit your camera, so here's a quick guide:
+You need to make sure you get the right lens to fit your camera, so here's a quick guide, and right now Canon makes four different types.
+We pick the best lens for each type in our guide below, but here's a quick run-down.

 If you’ve bought a Canon camera, it’s only natural to buy Canon lenses to go with it.
 In many cases, however, independent lens makers like Sigma, Tamron, Tokina and others make lenses to fit Canon cameras.
-Lenses from independent makers deliver equally good or even better performance, while often being considerably less expensive.
-Read on to discover our top recommendations in all the main categories.
+Lenses from independent makers can deliver equally good or even better performance, while often being considerably less expensive.
+Read on to discover our top recommendations in all the main categories to help you find the best Canon lens.

 Canon makes a pro-grade L-series 70-300mm zoom, which comes complete with weather seals and an optional tripod mount ring to take the weight and steady up your shots, but this newer lens is practically as sharp, only about two-thirds of the weight and less than half as much to buy.
 Clever features include a revolutionary Nano USM autofocus system, which is incredibly fast for tracking moving objects when shooting stills, yet gives smooth focus transitions during movie capture.
 The lens also features a neat LCD display with options for showing focal length, focus distance and stabilization information.